Remco28/folder_declutter/comms/tasks/archive/2025-09-15-windows-layered-overlay-perfect-alpha.md

 - Update: `src/ui/mini_overlay.py`
   - Add a Windows‑only code path that prefers `LayeredOverlay` when available; fallback to current Tk Toplevel chroma‑key variant if initialization fails.
   - Reuse existing dynamic sizing and centering logic to compute the final RGBA image to pass to `LayeredOverlay.create`.
-  - Keep the same drag threshold and click‑to‑restore behavior; for the layered window path, route events via the window proc in `LayeredOverlay` and call back into the same `on_restore` callback.
+  - Keep the same drag threshold and click‑to‑restore behavior; for the layered window path, route events via the window proc in `LayeredOverlay` and call back into the same `on_restore` callback (scheduled on Tk thread via `after(0, ...)`).
   - API remains: `show_centered_over(rect)`, `show(x,y)`, `hide()`.

 - No change: `src/ui/window.py`